 Nevada Copper closed its previously-announced Cdn\$4 million equity offering of common shares at Cdn\$0.60 per common share (the "Offering").
 The Offering, which was qualified by prospectus, was fully subscribed, including the full exercise of the 15% over-allotment option, resulting in total gross proceeds to the Corporation of Cdn\$4.6 million.
 The final prospectus for the Offering was filed on June 3, 2016.
-At closing, Nevada Copper issued 7,666,667 common shares in the Offering, bringing the post-closing number of issued and outstanding common shares to 88,168,125.
+At closing, Nevada Copper issued 7,666,667 common shares in the Offering, bringing the post-closing number of issued and outstanding common shares to 88.168.125.

 A syndicate of agents, co-led by GMP Securities L.P. and Dundee Securities Ltd. (the "Co-Lead Agents") and including Haywood Securities Inc. (collectively with the Co-Lead Agents, the "Agents"), acted as agents in respect of the Offering.
-460,000 warrants were issued to the Agents as a result of the closing of this equity offering.
+A total of 460,000 warrants, with an exercise price of CAD \$0.60 expiring on June 9, 2018, were issued to the Agents as a result of the closing of this equity offering.